Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Methods

-where $N$ is the total number of confirmed healthcare worker infections in China; $cms_i$ represents the information of a specifically confirmed healthcare worker; Hongshan is a county of Wuhan City; $Inventory^{Wuhan}$ represents the $Confirmed\ Healthcare\ Worker\ Inventory$ from the perspective of Wuhan, which describes in detail the changes in confirmed healthcare worker infections in every county of Wuhan over time.
-The corresponding $Confirmed\ Healthcare\ Worker\ Inventory$ in China and Hubei can be expressed as $Inventory^{China}$ and $Inventory^{Hubei}$, respectively.
-Table 2 shows the specific contents of the Confirmed Healthcare Worker Inventory in Wuhan.
+Taking the \emph{Healthcare Worker Infection Table} of Wuhan as an example, the construction process is shown in Algorithm 1. $\{cms_i\}$ represents healthcare worker infection data, and $Table^{Wuhan}$ represents the \emph{Healthcare Worker Infection Table} from the perspective of Wuhan.
+First, $Table^{Wuhan}$ is initialized to 0 (line 1).
+Then, the values in the table are assigned iteratively (lines 2-4), and $Table^{Wuhan}$ describes in detail the changes in healthcare worker infections in every county of Wuhan over time.
+Final, $Table^{Wuhan}$ is returned (line 5).
+The corresponding \emph{Healthcare Worker Infection Tables} in China and Hubei are expressed as $Table^{China}$ and $Table^{Hubei}$, respectively.
+The Healthcare Worker Infection Table of China records the number of healthcare worker infections every day in each province of China, and the \emph{Healthcare Worker Infection Table} of Hubei records the number of confirmed healthcare worker infections every day in each city of Hubei Province.